Comet Records

 Comet Records was an American jazz and R&B record label, founded in 1944 by Les Schriber, Sr. and Harry Alderton.
-The label is most known for having recorded and produced T-Bone Walker and Red Norvo.
+The company issued 78 rpm shellac records and focused on both established and emerging talent.
+The label is most known for having recorded and produced T-Bone Walker, Cow Cow Davenport and Red Norvo.
 The label was acquired by Black & White Records and operated as a subsidiary.
 Comet recorded - but never released - a session with Charlie Parker on June 6, 1945.
 That master was sold to Dial Records in 1949, when Black & White Records went out of business.

 Selected session discography

 Red Norvo and His Selected Sextet recorded June 6, 1945, at WOR Recording Studios, 1440 Broadway, New York.
 The master was originally owned by Comet, but sold to Dial Records who first released some of the cuts.
 The musicians were Dizzy Gillespie, Charlie Parker, Flip Phillips, Red Norvo, Teddy Wilson, Slam Stewart, Specs Powell, and J.C.
 Heard.
 Heard alternated with Powell.